Richard Heydarian: Political views and advocacy

+Almost a year later, the Philippine Supreme Court affirmed Heydarian's right to express public opinion on the matter in a landmark ruling, which also cleared two other respondents from charges of indirect contempt against the country's highest court.
+In an 87-page en banc decision promulgated on April 8, 2026 and released in July 2026, the high court dismissed the charges against Heydarian et al. as “nothing more than hollow assertions, which are devoid of factual or legal substance.”
+According to the Supreme Court: “The petitions do not demonstrate a direct and substantial link between the impugned statements and any actual tendency of inciting the public to, likely and imminently, obstruct, degrade or interfere with the orderly administration of justice.”
+The ruling penned by Senior Associate Justice Marvic Leonen made it clear that the “incitement test [for determining whether a speech act was a form of contempt against the Supreme Court must] incite the public to lose trust in the judiciary and the imminence and likelihood of this intended effect must also be established...From the text itself, respondent Heydarian’s statement does not suggest any inciting or rallying to commit lawlessness.
+There is also no likelihood that it shall produce imminent lawlessness.
+Clearly, the form, style and nature of respondent Heydarian’s statements are not provocative or direct enough to be a call to commit crimes or to disregard the laws.”

 Heydarian's political activism and role as a public intellectual grew out of his early exposure to social democratic ideals and organizations, particularly his work at The Friedrich Ebert Stiftung, which shaped his views on economics, politics and foreign policy.
 Against the backdrop of global uncertainty and rise of alt-right populism, he considers himself as a "progressive realist", who appreciates the need for proactive social mobilization, coalition-building with likeminded forces, robust social safety nets combined with more centrist social policies, as well as deterrence and balance of power in matters of geopolitics.
 He is also a major proponent of a more proactive and autonomous Philippine foreign policy as well as a greater role for Global South nations and cooperation among likeminded post-colonial nations.
 Accordingly, he prefers middle powers such as the Philippines to resist any undue pressure and unilateralism by any superpower, including the incoming Trump 2.0 administration.
 He is, however, an advocate of 'minilateralism', and has dubbed the term, "JAPHUS", referring to the Japan-Philippine-US trilateral alliance.